Want to see your potential revenue?

 - Your service area, hours, and contact info

-- Photos of your team, trucks, and recent work
+- Photos of your team, trucks, and recent HVAC jobs

-- A list of the services you offer (duct cleaning, AC installation, furnace repair, etc.)
+- A complete list of the services you offer (duct cleaning, AC installation, furnace repair, etc.)

 Jensen Savage, CEO and founder of Savage Growth Partners, recommends regularly updating your profile with photos, services, and review replies.
 “It’s one of the highest-leverage assets for local trust and conversions,” she says.

-Incorporating location-specific keywords into your website content, service pages, and blog posts helps search engines connect your business with local customers.
-Savage recommends organizing your keywords by both service type and intent.
-Create separate pages for each major service—like installation, repair, or maintenance—and target high-intent phrases like “emergency AC repair in Denver” or “furnace tune-up near me.”
+Location-specific keywords helps search engines connect your business with local customers.
+Organize your keywords by service type and intent, and create dedicated pages for major services like installation, repair, or maintenance.

-Don’t just sprinkle them in—use them naturally in page titles, URLs, meta descriptions, headings, and throughout your copy.
-This makes it easy for Google to understand where you operate and increases your chances of appearing in local search results.
+Use these keywords naturally in page titles, URLs, meta descriptions, headings, and body copy (all fields that are pre-built into most website builders).
+This helps Google clearly understand where you operate and improves your chances of appearing in local search results.

-Citations are online mentions of your business on other websites.
-Apart from your Google Business Profile, list your company on trusted directories such as:
+Citations are online mentions of your HVAC business on other websites.
+In addition to your Google Business Profile, list your company on reputable directories such as:

 - Yelp